fractalerp/fractal-js/README.md

 2. Then you can create your `nodejs` apps in the `components` folder.
 The projects in that folder are autoloaded at run time.
 See the sample `Task` project in the same folder.
 A proper documentation will be provided in the future.
 Also tools will be provided to create this structure.
 Refer to the github project management dashboard to see what is coming up.

-## 🫶 Projects using this package
+## 🫶 Projects using this framework
-See the projects using this package in action.
+See the projects using this framework in action.
 - [Fractalerp core](https://github.com/fractalerp/fractal-core)

-## Issues, suggestions and feature requests
+## 🪲 Issues, suggestions and feature requests
 We are actively maintaining this boilerplate, please report any issues or suggestion for improvement at https://github.com/fractalerp/fractal-js/issues

+## 👨‍💻 Development

 To contribute, fork and clone.